Class page for IDM NYU DM-UY 4913 J Fall 2024

 Computers are great adding machines.
 They’re also great at comparing things that usually don’t work well together.
-Last week, we looked at Jim Campbell’s animation about various types of inputs and outputs.
+Jim Campbell’s animation about various types of inputs and outputs is useful to contextualize things we can do with computers.
 Thanks to the magic of miocrocontrollers, we can get away from the mouse, monitor, keyboard (and the now ubiquitous touchscreen) to think differently about these machines we use all the time.

 At the end of the day, all we’re doing with a circuit is wrangling electrons.
 These little buggers want to move from a place of higher potential energy (often referred to as power) to a place of lower potential energy (often called ground).
 Some analogies for how electricty works in a circuit involve water, rocks, or buses.
 Because we only learned that electrons are negatively charged after we gave the names positive and negative to these things, there’s a diference in how physicists and engineers (and most folks) describe this phenomena.